 READY TO SUBMIT?

-There is no deadline, as submissions are reviewed as they are submitted; however, incomplete submissions will not be reviewed.
+There is no deadline; proposals are reviewed as they are submitted; however, incomplete submissions will not be reviewed.

 Submissions that include the following items will be accepted and periodically reviewed:

 A cover letter stating the intent of your submission

 Resume and/or CV

 Your submission should be of professional quality.
 Please send your material to the Passaic County Arts Center by mail: